Procedure gallery View patient results

 Pre-Treatment Screening & Skin Cancer Assessment

-Although most moles are benign, a small percentage may contain cancerous or abnormal cells.
+Although most Moles are benign, a small percentage may contain cancerous or abnormal cells.
 It is essential to understand that laser treatment ablates tissue, meaning the treated lesion cannot be sent for pathology assessment.

-For this reason, all moles must be examined by a qualified skin cancer practitioner before proceeding with laser mole removal.
-Even when a mole has been assessed and deemed benign, it is not possible to completely exclude the presence of abnormal cells within the lesion.
+For this reason, all Moles must be examined by a qualified skin cancer practitioner before proceeding with Laser Mole Removal.
+Even when a Mole has been assessed and deemed benign, it is not possible to completely exclude the presence of abnormal cells within the lesion.

-If there is any concern that a mole may be cancerous, surgical excision or biopsy may be required.
+If there is any concern that a Mole may be cancerous, surgical excision or biopsy may be required.
 Bella Plastic Surgery does not provide skin cancer excision services; a referral to a dermatologist is required in these circumstances.

 Our senior nurses have undertaken additional training in skin cancer medicine at the University of Queensland.
 This training supports careful observation of lesions during consultation, treatment and follow-up, and reinforces the importance of appropriate referral where indicated.